Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 ```

 ## Troubleshooting
 ### General

-When you interact with Azure Key Vault Secrets service using this Java client library, errors returned by the service correspond to the same HTTP status codes returned for [REST API][azkeyvault_rest] requests.
-For example, if you try to retrieve a Secret that doesn't exist in your Key Vault, a `404` error is returned, indicating `Not Found`.

-### General
 Key Vault clients raise exceptions defined in azure-core.
 For more detailed infromation about exceptions and how to deal with them, see [Azure Core exceptions][azure_core_exceptions].